richardTowers/decaf-script/README.md

 ### Known Issues

-The compiler is extremely stupid, so any code that looks like `(...) ->` is replaced, even if it's part of a comment, strin literal or regex.
+The compiler is extremely stupid, so any code that looks like `(...) ->` is replaced, even if it's part of a comment, string literal or regex.

 ### Is this a joke?